jc3466/7770-Prelim/README.md

 * There should be a 'function' file and a 'solve' script for each part of the problem.
 The function for that part is called by its associated 'solve' script
-* For part e, codes for parts c and d were used.
+* For part e, codes for part d was used to solve ODES and plot Z vs. time
 * To generate the plots for parts c through e, execute the Matlab scripts with 'solve' in the name.